 Bell, Abbott and Barnes Fund - For all students facing unforeseen financial difficulties

 University funding for International Students - There are a few full scholarships available to pay the cost of your course, but most support is a partial contribution and is means-tested.

 Thanks to the generosity of alumni of the College, and other donors, the College can award bursaries to students according to individual circumstances.

 Fitzwilliam College maintenance bursary

-The College offers maintenance bursaries to students based on their individual circumstances, to help cover living costs.
+The College offers maintenance bursaries of up to £750 annually to undergraduates based on their individual circumstances, to help cover living costs.
 All students are eligible, regardless of fee status.
-Those in receipt of a Cambridge Bursary award are also eligible and are strongly encouraged to apply.
+Those in receipt of a Cambridge Bursary will automatically receive additional support through this scheme and need not apply.

 - Lent Term - 29 January 2018

 - Easter Term - 30 April 2018 (The Easter term round is only for those whose circumstances have changed substantially and unexpectedly since the Lent term round.)